MohcineProject/Expr-compiler-and-pfx-virtual-machine/README.md

 command on the list.
 It deals as well with errors and returns error messages as defined in the semantics rules.

-Exercice 5.2 : we added the function generate in the file toPfx.ml in the expr/basic directory.
+Exercice 5.2 : we added the function "generate" in the file toPfx.ml in the expr/basic directory.
 It defines how an expr ast should be translated into pfx ast and it is used to transform whole expr programs by the compiler (at the expr/ ).